How to get A Business Manager Visa In Japan? (2026 Edition)

 6. Business Plan Verification

-Your business plan must be reviewed and verified by a certified professional.
+Your business plan must be written in Japanese and reviewed and verified by a certified professional.
 As of the October 2025 implementation, eligible verifiers include:

 • 中小企業診断士 (Registered SME Management Consultant)